lovehasnologic/lhnl-site/README.md

 Additionally, I've added a handful of frontmatter keys in the templates that can be accessed.

-- `meta_description`: Page description as shown in the meta tag and when the content is shared through sharing services.
+- `description`: Page description as shown in the meta tag and when the content is shared through sharing services.
-- `meta_author`: A stand-in for the article's author, in case I ever include guest posts.
+- `name`: A stand-in for the article's author, in case I ever include guest posts.
 This, right now, is only set to update the meta tag and be used in Twitter sharing cards.
 - `fb_image`: The image to display on Facebook cards when shared via Facebook.